1925 History, Trivia and Fun Facts

 The Great Gatsby by F. Scott Fitzgerald was published.

-The Grand Ole Opry, a weekly country music stage concert in Nashville, Tennessee debuted on November 28, 1925, as a one-hour radio “barn dance” on WSM.
+The Grand Ole Opry, a weekly country music stage concert in Nashville, Tennessee, debuted on November 28, 1925, as a one-hour radio “barn dance” on WSM.

-Wheel Gymnastics was presented in Germany
+Wheel Gymnastics was presented in Germany.

-Cecilia Helena Payne-Gaposchkin discovered that hydrogen and helium are the most abundant elements in stars and, therefore, in the whole universe.
+Cecilia Helena Payne-Gaposchkin discovered that hydrogen and helium are the most abundant elements in stars and, therefore, the whole universe.

-Chrysler was founded by Walter Percy Chrysler.
+Walter Percy Chrysler founded Chrysler.

-The biggest Pop Artists of 1925 include:
+The Biggest Pop Artists of 1925 include

 Gene Austin, Benny Krueger & His Orchestra, The Benson Orchestra of Chicago, Ben Bernie and His Orchestra, Eddie Cantor, Vernon Dalhart, Cliff Edwards, Carl Fenton, and His Orchestra, Ernest Hare, Marion Harris, Lewis James, Al Jolson, Billy Jones, Isham Jones and His Orchestra, Ted Lewis and His Band, Vincent Lopez and His Orchestra, Nick Lucas, John McCormack, Billy Murray, Blossom Seeley, Bessie Smith, Aileen Stanley, Fred Waring’s Pennsylvanians, Ted Weems and His Orchestra, Paul Whiteman and His Orchestra

-US Politics:
+US Politics

-March 4, 1925 (Wednesday) Second inauguration of Calvin Coolidge
+March 4, 1925 (Wednesday): Second inauguration of Calvin Coolidge

-Pop Culture News:
+Pop Culture Facts & History

 The New York Times published an article stating that Crossword Puzzles were a fad people would quickly grow tired of.